The Galilean Satellites: Themes

 The liner notes contain no lyrics; only the phrase "These songs are about a space man", indicative of the band's fascination with astronomy.
 The lyrics themselves also seem to be (on one level) about space travel, and make many references to Europa, one of the Galilean moons.
 The band themselves have stated that the songs tell a story about a man who becomes dissatisfied with the world around him and leaves to find a place of solitude (Europa).
 However, upon reaching it, he realizes that he left behind things that were meaningful to him.

 The track names on disc two all are names of different stars: Deneb, Capella, Beta Aquilae, Ross 128, and Sol (the Latin name for our own sun).
 The track names on disc one are all French phrases (apart from "Europa", since "Absent" is the same in English and in French).

-A monologue from episode 22 of the 1997 anime Berserk is sampled in tracks "Itinérant" and "Au Pays Natal".
+A monologue from episode 22 of the 1997 anime Berserk is sampled in the tracks "Itinérant" and "Au Pays Natal".